-Spice-Rubbed Chicken Fingers with Cilantro Dipping SauceRecipe posted in: Lunch/Dinner
+Spice-Rubbed Homemade Chicken Fingers Recipe with Cilantro Dipping SauceRecipe posted in: Lunch/Dinner

 The only thing better than diving in to these tasty chicken strips is dunking them in the cool, green Cilantro Dipping Sauce first.
 Of course, if you prefer, you can substitute prepared sugar-free barbecue sauce.